 Digital channels also contain opportunities and tools for personalization.
-By using digital channels, customers can actively create or shape the form of brand communication, for example by stating their channel and content preferences.
-Likewise, marketers can create more personal brand communication based on customers' behavior and preferences, which can increase the effectiveness of brand communication by making customers perceive it as more relevant and interesting, and wanting to maintain a relationship with the marketer (Simonson 2005).
+By using digital channels, customers can actively create or shape the form of communication, for example by stating their channel and content preferences.
+Likewise, marketers can create more personal communication based on customers' behavior and preferences, which can increase the effectiveness of communication by making customers perceive it as more relevant and interesting, and wanting to maintain a relationship with the marketer (Simonson 2005).
 As Simonson notes about customized offers; "If successful, marketers will be rewarded for the superior value they provide with higher customer loyalty." (see also Peppers and Rogers 1997, 177).
 For example, L'Oréal's CRM initiative aims to enhance personal communications with customers by analytical profiling, segmentation, database build and design, and bolstered data gathering (Brown 2003).
 This way L'Oréal seeks to increase the return on investment and capitalise on their customer insight for the long term.

 Despite the growing use of digital channels in marketing and the evolving research around it, there are few models for explaining the mechanism of how digital marketing communication works from a relationship marketing perspective, especially for enhancing customer loyalty.
 Ideas have been suggested in many areas of marketing literature.
-Relationship marketing (RM), customer relationship management (CRM), as well as brand management and service literature emphasize the importance of building and managing customer relationships, and offer useful models to understand how customer relationships develop.
-Also consumer behavior, advertising, direct marketing, and e-marketing literature give insight into how digital channels can be used to communicate with customers in order to enhance customer loyalty.
+Relationship marketing (RM), customer relationship management (CRM), as well as brand management and service literature emphasize the importance of building and managing customer relationships, and offer useful models.
+Also consumer behavior, advertising, direct marketing, and e-marketing literature give insight into how digital channels can be used to enhance customer loyalty.

-The objective of this paper is to draw together previous research into an integrative conceptual model for understanding how digital marketing communication affects customer loyalty.
+The objective of this paper is to draw together previous research into an integrative conceptual model for understanding the interaction between digital marketing communication and customer loyalty.
 In the following, we first define digital marketing communication.
 We then present and describe the model.
 Next we examine in more detail the components of the model and the theories behind it, and construct research propositions.
 The paper concludes with a discussion and suggestions for future research.